anthony-aylward/pyQuASAR_genotype/README.md

-# wasp_map
+# pyQuASAR_genotype
-Command line tool for genotyping with QuASAR
+Command line tool for genotyping with QuASAR.
+Infer genotypes from ChIP-seq or ATAC-seq data.

 ## Installation